AkshayLaddha943/Version-control_using_Git/Git_cheatsheet.md

 # The init subcommand is short for "initialize"
 $ git init

-# sets up Git with your email
+# state of our repository as Git sees it
-$ git config --global user.email "<your-email-address>"
+$ git status

 # makes sure that Git output is colored
 $ git config --global color.ui auto